 Throughout my journey home I can’t help but question who I really am, who’ve I become?
-It was bead enough that I had thought about cheating on my husband on multiple occasions, but the fact that I had actually committed the act almost left me bewildered.
+It was bad enough that I had thought about cheating on my husband on multiple occasions, but the fact that I had actually committed the act almost left me bewildered.
 Who was the woman that sat in the black cab, wearing a body con on a early Saturday morning?
 Because I sure as hell knew it couldn’t have been myself… I risked my marriage for what?
-A night that I probably wouldn’t forget for the rest of my life, it sounds exciting when I think about it, but was it truly worth it?
+A night that I probably wouldn’t forget for the rest of my life.
+It sounds exciting when I think about it, but was it truly worth it?

 I should have thought about my actions in more depth.
 Even though I’ve felt like this for a year, I’m not sure if I had truly contemplated the aftermath if I had went ahead and actually slept with Mike.
-I’m not even sure why now, sitting silently in the back seat of the cab driving me to where I thought was home, but sounds weird to call home now is where I contemplate my actions.
+I’m not even sure why now, sitting silently in the back seat of the cab driving me to where I thought was home, but now sounds weird to call home is where I contemplate my actions.
 I knew what I was doing yesterday – I could hardly blame it on the alcohol, I barely drank any.
-And even if I drank a cup or two…or the whole bottle, I knew what I wanted from the start, the way Mike had touched me in the club and even more so when our lips touched was enough to remind me that I knew exactly what I was doing.
+And even if I drank a glass or two…or the whole bottle, I knew what I wanted from the start.
+The way Mike had touched me in the club and even more so when our lips touched was enough to remind me that I knew exactly what I was doing.

 My conscious was beyond clear at that point, maybe if I was intoxicated it would be a better pill to swallow, rather than having the guilt slowly choke and suffocate me silently in the back of the cab.
 Before I had even knew what I was doing, I asked the cab driver to stop and requested to walk the rest of the way.
 I paid him the fare and got out of the vehicle, clutching myself tightly as the cold London air blew wildly on my bare legs and in my short outfit, more suitable for 7PM than 7AM.
 I ignored the quizzical stares that Londoners couldn’t help but do and hugged my body as I walked home.
 Getting some air should help me think.

 I needed to plan how I was going to approach Josh.
 What I was going to say, in which way would I say it and whether he would believe me or not.
 The lie Mike had told me to stick to sounded ridiculous.
-Far too close to the truth for me to remain settled, but the more I thought about other lies that could replace Mike’s one, I realised why Mike had wanted me to stick to his own lie.
+Far too close to the truth for me to remain settled, but the more I thought about other lies that could replace Mike’s one, the more I realised why Mike had wanted me to stick to his own lie.
 The guilt from cheating and the hint of truth would make it more believable to Josh and with Mike as a sturdy alibi – Josh would know I was telling the truth.

 I cannot believe I have come to this.
 Thinking of ways to lie to my husband to get away with infidelity.
 Where was the determined and strong woman who knew exactly what she was doing the night before?
 Because if she could show herself now, then maybe confronting my husband wouldn’t feel as hard as it did now.
 I wasn’t strong enough for this, even as I think back to Mike, back to the night we shared, I can’t help but shudder.
 Thoughts of us constantly replaying in my head as I ponder when the next time will come…hoping it would be sooner rather than later.